polterguy/polterguy.github.io/hyperlambda/index.md

 that the computer is able to automate the creation of the code needed to wrap your database into HTTP REST CRUD endpoint(s).

+However, creating scaffolding components able to automate the creation of other types of modules, is also easy.

 [Home](/)